Professor Louise Bowman

 BA, MBBS, MD, FRCP

-Professor of Medicine & Clinical Trials, and Honorary Consultant Physician (Lipidology)
+Professor of Medicine and Clinical Trials, and Honorary Consultant Physician (Lipidology)

-Prof Bowman is also Co-principal Investigator for the recently-reported ASCEND trial, which studied the effects of aspirin and of omega-3 fatty acid supplementation for the primary prevention of cardiovascular disease in 15,000 people with diabetes, and for the REVEAL study, an international clinical trial that assessed the efficacy and safety of the CETP-inhibitor, anacetrapib, in 30,000 high-risk individuals.
+Professor Bowman was also Co-principal Investigator for the ASCEND trial, which studied the effects of aspirin and of omega-3 fatty acid supplementation for the primary prevention of cardiovascular disease in 15,000 people with diabetes, and for the REVEAL study, an international clinical trial that assessed the efficacy and safety of the CETP-inhibitor, anacetrapib, in 30,000 high-risk individuals.

-Through her work on large-scale trials in cardiovascular disease she has developed a specialist interest in Clinical Trials Methodology and is Director of the Oxford CTSU Hub for the MRC Network of Hubs for Trials Methodology Research (HTMR).
-Her focus is on the development, application and widespread promotion of methods to enhance the design and conduct of trials to ensure high quality outputs and reliable results at low cost.
+Through her work on large-scale trials in cardiovascular disease she has developed a specialist interest in clinical trials methodology with a particular focus on the development, application and widespread promotion of methods to enhance the design and conduct of trials to ensure high quality outputs and reliable results at low cost.
+She is Co-Course Director for the MSc in Clinical Trials which is a part-time distance learning course that provides in-depth training in the principles and practice of conducting large-scale, randomised clinical trials.

 Recent publications